grassmunk/Chicago95/INSTALL.md

 Note: The smallest optimal panel row size for this theme is 26 pixels.
 If your panel is below that size, you will encounter icon scaling issues.

 #### Launcher Button scaling (advanced)
+Note: This might be a little complicated since it's more of a work-around than a good solution.
+I tried making this as simple as possible where you will just adjust configurations in a file.
+If there are questions or issues with the following instructions, open a ticket and i'll try to walk you through it.

 If you want to force 16x16px icons in the launcher buttons, you can do this by making your own custom icons or through the theme by editing the panel.rc file.

 - Open a text editor and navigate to `/home/$USER/.themes/Chicago95/gtk-2.0/panel.rc` (with $USER being your username.)
 - Move to line 268 of the file where you will see a section specified for Launcher buttons.

-Example steps: You will first need to determine the panel bar row size since the launcher button icon padding is determined by the size of the panel bar.
+Example steps: You will first need to determine your current panel bar row size since the launcher button icon padding is determined by the vertical size of the panel bar.

 - Open the XFCE settings manager > Panel
 - Verify the "Row Size (pixels)".
 (Lets say that it's 38 pixels for this example.)